Joshua 3

 Through The Waters

 But let’s consider another truth.
 Just as in Exodus, the Lord took them into the waters.
 Their path was not around, or over, but through.
-Let’s be honest, we don’t like going through the waters.
+We don’t always enjoy going through the waters!
 Maybe you do, but I definitely do not.
 Give me a boat so I can safely float above.
 Give me a map so I can take another route.
-But God’s plan for His people was to show them that even though they walked through the valley, He was there providing the path to safety.
+Many might wonder, why didn’t God just speak the words and transport them across instantly?
+In God’s plan for His people, He often will take them through the valley, so they can understand and experience His presence and continual grace.

 Footprints Unseen